Contents

 Challenging to Clean.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you rarely tidy your windows, you’ll require to clean the skylight regularly.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean up the beyond a skylight.

 Size (Width by Height) Price.